IanBoyanZhang/MasteringRTOS/README.md

 - Select the next potential Task to execute on the CPU.
 Taken care by vTaskSwitchContext() implemented in tasks.c

 ## Source Code reading and Concepts

 Common kernel code -> calling `port.c`?

+## Concurrency

+### How to achieve signaling

+- Events (or Event Flags)

+- Semaphores (Counting and binary)

+- Queues and Message Queues

+- Pipes

+- Mailboxes

+- Signals (Unix like signals)

+- Mutex

 ## References